4 Steps To Practicing Forgiveness

 In The Effects of Porn on the Male Brain, neuroscientist and author William Struthers wrote

 “These mirror neurons are involved when someone views pornography because what they view, they vicariously experience and learn from.”

 It’s not just ‘monkey see, monkey do’ though.

 Porn changes the very structure of the brain.

-As neuroscientist Dr. Tim Jennings tells us in the Conquer Series, a six-disc series that helps men break free from porn, “Incredibly, our beliefs, thoughts, and behaviors… change our brain structure, ultimately changing who we are.”
+As neuroscientist Dr. Tim Jennings tells us in the Conquer Series, a 10-week course that helps men break free from porn, “Incredibly, our beliefs, thoughts, and behaviors change our brain structure, ultimately changing who we are.”

 In fact, the brains of a pornography addict look similar to that of a heroin addict’s.

 One study published in JAMA Psychiatry found that porn use shrinks the size of your brain in the areas that are connected with impulse control, motivation, and decision making.